Home

 Early Playing a stroke (during a rally) that makes contact with the ball just after it bounces.

 Expedite A rule which comes into operation if a game is unfinished after 10 minutes play (or at any earlier time at the request of both players or pairs).
-Thereafter, each player shall serve for 1 point in turn and if the receiving player or pair makes 13 returns, the receiver shall score a point.
+Thereafter, each player shall serve for one point in turn and if the receiving player or pair makes 13 returns, the receiver shall score a point.

 F

-Flick
+Flick or

 A stroke played close to the table where you hit over the back or top of ball, using a loose wrist action to impart topspin.